-The Calgary Compost Facility is the largest in-vessel composting facility in North America, with the main composting building having a footprint more than 31,000 square metres.
+The Calgary Compost Facility is the largest in-vessel composting facility in North America, with the main composting building having a footprint more than 31,000 square meters.
 The facility is designed for a minimum annual processing capacity of 45,000 wet tonnes/year for dewatered biosolids and 100,000 tonnes/year for Source Separated Organics (SSO).

 The plant, along with all related infrastructure, handles composting for anaerobically digested and dewatered biosolids from the City’s wastewater treatment plants, and food scraps and leaf and yard waste from single-family households (SSO).